PanicStation.org

 Scope note

-This covers first steps to stabilise bookings and travel in the next day or two.
-Later steps (replacement passport timing, visa re-issues, insurance claims) may need more targeted help once you’re out of the immediate scramble.
+These are first steps to stabilise bookings and travel in the next day or two.
+Later decisions about a replacement passport, visa re-issues, insurance claims, or missed bookings may need specialist help once the immediate scramble is under control.

 Important note

-This is practical, general information, not legal advice.
-Processes and required documents can vary by country, airline, and your companion’s circumstances, so use official instructions and the airline/insurer’s confirmation for decisions.
+This is practical, general information, not legal, financial, insurance, immigration, or professional travel advice.
+Processes and document requirements can vary by country, airline, insurer, and personal circumstances, so use official instructions and written confirmation from the airline, accommodation provider, insurer, or relevant authority for decisions.

 Additional Resources